Volunteer Information and Training

 In the Conway School District we strive to provide a safe, healthy, supportive environment for students, staff, and volunteers.
 To help ensure this, we ask that you follow these guidelines when working with students:

 There should be another adult in the area where you are working with students.
 If, however, you are going to work alone with one or two students, leave the door to the room open or stay in an open area.

-To protect your privacy and that of the students, do not ask for student’s address or telephone number or share yours with students without first discussing it with the teacher or principal.
-Never conduct with students on Facebook or other digital media.
+To protect your privacy and that of the students, do not ask for student’s address or telephone number or share yours with students.
+Never conduct with students or "friend" them using any social media accounts.

-Never release the home phone numbers of students, staff or volunteers to anyone without proper approval.
-Use the school’s phone number for any contact purposes.
+Never release the home phone numbers of students, staff or volunteers to anyone.

-Your conversations should demonstrate respect for others and avoid language that may be perceived as discriminatory, sexist, or offensive.
+Your conversations should demonstrate respect for others and avoid language that may be perceived as discriminatory, sexist, offensive or culturally inappropriate.
 You are the role model.
 Treat all students equally.

 If a student shares anything that causes concern for their safety or health, tell the teacher or principal as soon as possible.
 They will follow up on the information.

-There are no “safe” areas of touch if a student does not invite or welcome it.
+There are no “safe” areas of touch if a student does not invite or welcome it (such as a hug).

 If you hug a student, hug from the side or bend down so that your shoulders are level with the child’s.